GCT-Studios/JwarRef/content/FAQ/KKZ.md

 **Q: State Markers are not transferred over when Phantom or Spectre [[Summon]] the other of the pair, what happens to these Markers?**
 A: Models that are not in play cannot have Markers, so all Markers are removed if the model leaves play.

-**Q: Sude: Does he become visible starting his Activation for a brief moment in time before re-entering invisibility with his unique effect?**
-A: The Ninja player can choose the order of operations, so he can decide to first become invisible and then let the former invisibility end, meaning he stays invisible.